wazarss-official/wazarss-official/README.md

 ## Our Services

-At Wazar Solutions, we offer an extensive range of services designed to meet the needs of different industries.
+At Wazar Solutions & Services (Wazar SS), we offer an extensive range of services designed to meet the needs of different industries.
 Some of our primary services include:

 ### 1. **Custom Software Development**
 We build customized software solutions that are perfectly aligned with your business needs.
 From web and mobile apps to enterprise-grade systems, our team creates scalable, secure, and efficient software.